 Secularism/non-belief/Atheism is still very much stigmatised in our country.
 We would like to show South Africa, firstly, that we exist, and secondly that your everyday non-believer is just like every other human.
 Or if you like, you could argue that we are more moral, caring, better people when compared to the religious.

-Want to meet other sceptical minded people?
+Want to meet others who think like you?
 Join the SASS Meetup group and meet up with people who share your views.

 More About the Secular Charter